zeopix/countrizable/README.md

 end
 ```

-Allows you to translate the attributes :title and :text per locale:
+Allows you to translate the attributes :price and :currency per country_code:

 ```ruby
 Countrizable.country_code = :uk